ABOUT ORNITHOPTERS

 Flapping-Wing Flight

-The wings flap with an up-and-down motion.
-This may change in special situations, but we aren't going to talk about those until later.
-When the wings move up and down, they are also moving forward through the air along with the rest of the bird.
+Flapping wings work on the same principle as an airplane propeller, except they are moving back and forth.
+The wings flap with an up-and-down motion, usually.
+But as the wings move up and down, they are also moving forward through the air along with the rest of the bird.
 Close to the body, there is very little up and down movement.
 Farther out toward the wingtips, there is much more vertical motion.

 As the wing moves downward and twists, the lift force in the outer part of the wing is angled forward.
 This is what would happen if the whole bird went into a steep dive.
 However, only the wing is moving downward, not the whole bird.
 Therefore the bird can generate a large amount of forward propulsive force or thrust, without any loss of altitude.